BioAmelie/ISnorm_lili/README.md

 # ISnorm
 ISnorm is a method implemented in R for normalizing single-cell RNA sequencing (scRNA-seq) data.
-We will demonstrate how to normalize scRNA-seq data using ISnorm in this tutorial.<br>
+We will demonstrate how to normalize scRNA-seq data using ISnorm in this tutorial.

 ## Installation
 ISnorm requires R 3.4.3 or higher, which is available in http://www.r-project.org, and R package dbscan, which can be installed by running following command in R terminal:<br>